trpc/trpc/www/docs/server/routers.md

 Next, let's define a router with a procedure to use in our application.
 We have now created an API "endpoint".

-In order for these endpoints to be exposed to the frontend, your [Adapter](/docs/server/adapters) should be configured with `appRouter` instance.
+In order for these endpoints to be exposed to the frontend, your [Adapter](/docs/server/adapters) should be configured with your `appRouter` instance.

 ```ts twoslash title="server/_app.ts"
 // @filename: trpc.ts